giordano/Cuba.jl/docs/index.rst

   the flags.

 - ``seed`` (type: ``Integer``, default: ``0``): the seed for the pseudo-random-number generator.
-The random-number generator is chosen as
+This keyword is not available for ``Cuhre``.
-  follows:
+  The random-number generator is chosen as follows:

   +----------+---------------------------+----------------------------------+
   | ``seed`` | ``level``                 | Generator                        |